jburguete/genetic/README.md

 1. Select adequate versions:
 > $ export AUTOCONF_VERSION=2.69 AUTOMAKE_VERSION=1.15

-2. Then, follow steps 1 and 2 of the previous Debian Linux 8 section.
+2. Then, follow steps 1 and 2 of the previous Debian Linux 8 section

 Microsoft Windows 7
 ___________________________